brianbuccola/brianbuccola.github.io/_posts/2017-03-19-how-to-build-and-install-st-suckless-simple-terminal-from-source-on-arch-linux.md

 Here I've used `asp` to export the `st` package, which comes with `config.h` (the configuration file) and `PKGBUILD`, the PKGBUILD.
-Now I just need to edit `config.h` in the same way I did in step 2 (easy part), and modify the PKGBUILD to apply the three patches I want (harder part).
+Now I just need to edit `config.h` in the same way I did in step 2 (easy part), and modify the PKGBUILD to apply the three patches I want (slightly harder part).

 There are four main changes I made to the PKGBUILD.
-First, I added a variable `_patches` with links to the three patches I want to apply...
+First, I added an array `_patches` with links to the three patches I want to apply:

 ```bash
 _patches=("http://st.suckless.org/patches/st-scrollback-20170104-c63a87c.diff"